safe-global/safe-core-sdk/packages/protocol-kit/README.md

 ### create

-Returns an instance of the Safe Core SDK connected to the `safeAddress`.
+Returns an instance of the Protocol Kit connected to the `safeAddress`.

 ```js
 import Safe from '@safe-global/protocol-kit'